kalinowskik/planetary-system-light-curve-simulation/README.md

 Additionally, the simulation took into account typical noise for physical measurements, i.e. a value drawn from a normal distribution with a standard deviation of $σ$ was added to each measurement value.

 It was assumed that the phase of all planets was the same at the start of the observation.

+## Interpretation of the Fourier spectrum

+The variability in the power of the radiation reflected and emitted by the planet causes it to introduce a harmonic component to the power of the system's radiation.
+For this reason, the planet's signature can be found in the Fourier spectrum of planetary systems light curves.
+This would be a peak above the noise for the frequency at which the planet orbits the star.

+The maximum values of the transform corresponding to the signature are related to the amplitude of the signal component corresponding to the planet.
+If the maximum value is greater, the amplitude of the signal component is also greater.
+The value of the amplitude is affected by the planet's size, parameters $\beta$, $d$, $i$, and $\alpha$."